Promoting Brain Development with Fun, At-Home Sensory Play Activities

 Sensory play is critical because of its role in brain development.
 Engaging as many of the five senses as possible literally helps the brain develop.

 By the age of five, 95% of a child’s brain will be developed.
-Therefore, we have a tremendous opportunity to impact children for a lifetime by simply engaging in sensory activities!
+So, we have a tremendous opportunity to impact children for a lifetime by simply engaging in sensory activities!

 When creativity is limited, a child’s learning is limited.
-So what can you do at home to help engage your child’s senses and promote sensory learning?
+What can you do at home to help engage your child’s senses and promote sensory learning?
 It’s easier than you may think!

 Here are 6 amazingly easy (and effective) activities to try at home to engage your child’s senses—and help develop their brains!

-To wrap up, ask your child open-ended questions to describe the experience.
+Ask your child open-ended questions to describe the experience.
 Worksheets do not grow brain cells, sensory activities do!
-If you’re searching for more sensory activities, we’ve rounded up a few of our favorites.
-Be sure to check them all out!

-Put shaving or whipped cream on a cookie sheet and let your little one have at it!
+Put shaving or whipped cream in a bin or on a cookie sheet and let your little one have at it!
 Once they’ve gotten a feel for it, ask them to draw certain shapes, letters, or animals.
+Add in various colors of food coloring and see what they mix up!

 View by Topic